Molecular Dynamics, Enhanced Sampling, and Collective Variables

 Enhanced sampling can produce beautiful movies that are physically misleading.
 A biased trajectory is not evidence that the unbiased system would move that way.

-The useful object is not the biased trajectory itself.
+The object to trust is not the biased trajectory itself.
 It is one of:

 • an unbiased equilibrium estimate recovered by reweighting,